 - FISHING EQUIPMENT: You don't need to bring anything; we will have it all.

 Who staffs Trout Camp

 Many TU members willingly volunteer their time and talent to pass on their knowledge and love of fly-fishing to another generation.
-Our camp is truly a statewide effort as mentors from 10 of the 14 chapters in Georgia show up to help out.
+Our camp is truly a statewide effort as mentors from the 12 chapters in Georgia show up to help out.
 Some mentors even take a vacation from their jobs and stay all week; one can’t ask for more than that!

 Georgia DNR and USFS personnel provide great support, including leading sessions on stream entomology at Smithgall Woods, visiting Burton Hatchery, stocking the Tallulah River, building structures on Ramey Creek and electro-shocking brook trout.
 Even in these tough economic times, these agencies still find a way to give us all the help we need.
 We couldn’t do it without them.
 We have also welcomed guest speakers from the national office of Trout Unlimited as well as Jimmy Harris, local expert guide and owner of Unicoi Outfitters.